TariqYoussef/kotlin_XML_Parser/README.md

 This project has 2 main modules:
 1. **xmlparser.core** - Standalone library that creates and edits xml documents with packages/classes/methods well documented.
-2. **xmlparser.gui** - A graphical user interface that helps to edit a xml document.
+2. **xmlparser.editor** - A graphical user interface that helps to edit a xml document.
 It uses the xmlparse.core library and its highly extendable using plugins.

 ***